Washington University TRiO Mission

 We provide individual support to TRiO Scholars through collaborative approaches to ensure enriching, engaging, full and fulfilling transition, retention, graduation and post-graduation experiences and success.

 Over 40 years ago, the U.S. Department of Education made a commitment to provide educational opportunities for all Americans regardless of race, ethnic background, or economic circumstances.
 In support of this commitment, Congress established a series of programs to help students overcome academic, social, cultural and class barriers to higher education.
-These programs are referred to as TRiO – initially only three programs were created.
-TRiO programs target students who are first in their families to go to college, low-income by federal guidelines or have a learning or physical disability.
+These programs are referred to collectively as TRiO.
+TRiO Student Support Services (SSS), one of these programs, serves students who are first in their families to go to college, low-income by federal guidelines or have a learning or physical disability.

 Washington University has maintained a TRiO Student Support Services grant since the early 1970s.
 Approximately 10% of Washington University’s undergraduate students are TRiO-eligible.
-Each year, our grant allows us to provide comprehensive services to 200 TRiO-eligible undergraduate students.
-The purpose of the Student Support Services Program (SSS) is to increase the number of disadvantaged low-income college students, first-generation college students, and college students with disabilities in the United States who successfully complete a program of study at the post-secondary level.
+Each year, our grant allows us to provide comprehensive services to 206 TRiO-eligible undergraduate students.
+The purpose of TRiO-SSS is to increase the number of disadvantaged low-income college students, first-generation college students, and college students with disabilities in the United States who successfully complete a program of study at the post-secondary level.

-Professional TRiO staff offer student services that include academic advising; individualized academic coaching; workshops to strengthen skills in writing, chemistry, biology and mathematics; assistance in preparing for graduate school admission examinations; and experience working with and in study groups led by a trained academic peer mentor.
-In addition, cultural and leadership programs, summer internship assistance and information regarding other campus resources are available.
+Professional TRiO staff offer services that include academic advising; individualized academic coaching; workshops to strengthen skills in writing, chemistry, biology and mathematics; and experience working with and in study groups led by a trained academic peer mentor.
+Cultural and leadership programs, summer internship assistance and information regarding other campus resources are also available.
 TRiO students may apply for supplemental grant awards that can be used for books, supplies, lab fees, or extenuating circumstances.

 Washington University TRiO Communal Drivers